SwiftERM Hyper-personalisation for ecommerce email marketing

 Be sure to use an address at a domain or authenticated sub-domain that you own and that your recipients expect to hear from.
 Not only will this help prevent ISP filters from blocking your emails, but this will also be instantly recognizable to your recipients and help build the sending reputation for your domain.

-Using unclear or spam flagging subject lines
+Using unclear or spam-flagging subject lines

 Your subject line is the welcome mat of your email and often issues with subject lines are as simple as this: if your subject line makes your email look like spam then people and the spam filters ISPs put in place to protect them will probably think that it’s spam.
-SwiftERM uses the title of the lead product; always different, stimulating and unique and impossible to be spam captured.
+SwiftERM uses the title of the lead product; always different, stimulating unique and impossible to be spam captured.

-By using the correct subject line ensures that it matches the content of your email – no one wants to be promised a trip to a theme park and end up at the dentist.
+Using the correct subject line ensures that it matches the content of your email – no one wants to be promised a trip to a theme park and end up at the dentist.

 Similarly, does your email require “urgent action” and is your offer “exclusive” and “one time only!”?